MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 <a name="Overview"></a>
 ## Overview ##

-At present, Drone Lander app is a stand-alone app that doesn't connect to the cloud.
+At present, Drone Lander is a stand-alone app that doesn't connect to the cloud.
 In the real world, mobile apps frequently use cloud services to store data, authenticate users, enact push notifications, and more.
 Building cloud services for mobile apps frequently adds significant time and cost to the development process, and requires additional skills beyond those required to build client apps.

 [Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/) is an Azure service that simplifies the process of building back-end services for mobile apps.
 It supports authentication, push notifications, offline data syncing, and more.
 It also supports [Easy Tables](https://blog.xamarin.com/getting-started-azure-mobile-apps-easy-tables/), which make it easy to store data in the cloud, and Easy APIs, which make it extraordinarily easy to implement REST endpoints for client apps to call.
 In short, Azure Mobile Apps offer a comprehensive, scalable, and easily manageable platform for creating the kinds of back-end services that client apps often require.